Skip to main content

 We understand that we can only achieve this by working closely with business partners who share our commitment to high ethical standards and who operate in a socially and environmentally responsible manner.

 Our Business Partner Code of Conduct outlines the principles we expect all business partners to uphold.
-We are committed to working with business partners to understand their maturity against the Business Partner Code of Conduct and help them with their progress towards aligning with the principles.
+We are committed to working with business partners to understand their maturity against the Business Partner Code of Conduct and help them with their progress toward aligning with the principles.

 Download the Business Partner Code of Conduct